 - If you would like to help from your home, we have created a wish list.
 Items are delivered to our office.

 - Help us get the word out!
 We want to make sure the most vulnerable students know about this important resource.
-Feel free to share our Instagram Food Pantry highlight which includes all of our information.
+Please follow our Instagram account to stay updated with any news and restocking updates.

 Frequently Asked Questions